eloone/symbol-typer/README.md

             limit : 5
         }
 };

 var typer = new symbolTyper(input, symbols, onTyped);

 function onTyped(status, event){
   //callback executed every time a symbol is typed
+  //status provides the symbols count and typed text in the current editable element
+  //event is the keyup event
+  console.log(status);
 }

 ````